-The metatarsal bones (also known as the metatarsus, latin: metatarsus, ossa metatarsi, ossa metatarsalia) are a group of five long bones in the foot, located between the tarsal bones and the phalanges.
+The metatarsal bones (also known as the metatarsus, Latin: metatarsus, ossa metatarsi, ossa metatarsalia) are a group of five bones in the foot, located between the tarsal bones and the proximal phalanges.

-The body or shaft of each metatarsal bone extends between the base and the head, is prismoid in form, curved longitudinally, concave below and slightly convex above.
+The body or shaft of each metatarsal bone extends between the base and the head of the bone.
+The body is prismoid in form, curved longitudinally, concave below, and slightly convex above.

 The head or the distal extremity of each metatarsal bone has a convex articular surface for articulation with the base of one of the proximal phalanges.
 These articulations between metatarsal bones and proximal phalanges form the metatarsophalangeal joints.

 The sides of the heads of the metatarsal bones serve for the attachment of ligaments.

 The plantar surfaces of the heads are grooved anteroposteriorly for the passage of the flexor tendons.